palantir/atlasdb/docs/source/miscellaneous/doc/adr/0017-transactions3.md

 ## Consequences
 As transactions3 is rolled out globally to Cassandra deployments, they will no longer be exposed to this correctness bug.
-We hope (though don't have strong evidence owing to small sample sizes and extreme difficulty in root causing) that this will reduce the incidence of AtlasDB corruption tickets.
+We hope (though don't have strong evidence owing to small sample sizes and extreme difficulty in root causing) that this will reduce the incidence of AtlasDB corruption tickets in general.

 Backup and restore workflows, or any use cases that manually manipulate one of the transaction tables will need to be aware that new serialized forms exist.
 In particular, the transactions2 table should not be read in isolation without